-Elisabeth Elliot (1926-2015) was a Christian missionary.
-During her time in Ecuador, she wrote Through Gates of Splendor (about the missionaries, including her husband, who were killed by the Huaorani tribe), Shadow of the Almighty (about the life and work of Jim Elliot), and The Savage, My Kinsmen (about her life among the Huaorani).
-When she returned to the U.S. in 1963, she began writing and speaking and authored over 20 more books.
+Elisabeth Elliot was a Christian missionary.
+During her time in Ecuador, she wrote Through Gates of Splendor (about the missionaries, including her husband, who were killed), Shadow of the Almighty (about the life and work of Jim Elliot), and The Savage, My Kinsmen (about her life among the Indians).
+In total, she authored nearly 30 books.

-8. My Shield and Strength.
 Jesus is a shield around me; He bestows glory on me and lifts up my head….The LORD is my strength and my shield; my heart trusts in Him, and I am helped.
 My heart leaps for joy and I will give thanks to Him in song.
-(Ps 3:3; 28:7)
+(Psalm 3:3; 28:7)

 On the night before they left to evangelize the Huaorani tribe, Jim Elliot, Nate Saint, and three other young missionaries sang this hymn:

-Stephen the Deacon was stoned to death for preaching Christ’s gospel in Jerusalem.
-As Stephen was dying, full of the Holy Spirit, he looked up to Heaven and saw Jesus standing at God’s right hand, ready to receive his soul.1 I believe that Christ received also the five missionaries to Ecuador into Heaven at the moment they were martyred.
-Scripture says, “Precious in the LORD’s sight is the death of His saints.2 Jesus doesn’t promise us endless life here on earth, but an eternal dwelling with Him in a new heaven and a new earth, the home of righteousness.3 Do we trust Christ enough to die for Him in service?
+Those missionaries remind me of Stephen the Deacon who was stoned to death for preaching Christ’s gospel in Jerusalem.
+As Stephen was dying, he looked up to Heaven and saw Jesus standing at God’s right hand, ready to receive his soul.1 Christ also received the five missionaries into Heaven at the moment they were martyred.
+Scripture says, “Precious in the Lord’s sight is the death of His saints.2 Jesus doesn’t promise us endless life here on earth, but an eternal dwelling with Him in a new heaven and a new earth, the home of righteousness.3 Do we trust Christ enough to die for Him in service?
 And to live for Him?

-From Bible times, two types of shields have been found by archaeologists.
-A large, body-length shield protected the entire body, but mobility was hard.
-A torso-length shield was more common for soldiers engaged in hand to hand combat.
-Both point to the Lord as our personal Protector.
-He will not fail us.
+Two types of shields from Bible times have been found by archaeologists.
+A large body-length shield protected the entire body, but mobility was hard.
+A torso-length shield was more common for soldiers engaged in hand-to-hand combat.
+Both point to the Lord as our Protector.
+He will never fail us.

-Lifting our head means that Christ blesses us to share in His victory, even though we are weak and helpless on our own.
+Lifting our heads in Psalm 3 means that Christ shares His victory with us, even though we are weak and helpless on our own.
 Praise God, Jesus has indeed been raised from the dead, the firstfruits of those who have fallen asleep.4 And if we share in His sufferings, we will also share in His resurrection.
 Lord, help us not to shrink from serving you!

-9. The strength of my heart and my portion (inheritance) forever.
 Whom have I in heaven but you?
 And earth has nothing I desire besides you.
-My flesh and my heart may fail, but God is the strength of my heart and my portion forever….As for me, it is good to be near God.
+My flesh and my heart may fail, but God is the strength of my heart and my portion (inheritance) forever….As for me, it is good to be near God.
 I have made the Sovereign Lord my refuge; I will tell of all your deeds….Now I commit you to God and to the word of His grace, which can build you up and give you an inheritance among all those who are sanctified.
-(Ps 73:25-28; Acts 20:32)
+(Psalm 73:25-28; Acts 20:32)

-Psalm 73 was written by Asaph who felt that life was unfair and that wicked people were prospering.
-He felt that way a thousand years before Christ.
-Most of us feel the same in the 21st century.
-Asaph was tempted to wonder if it’s worth it to live a Christ-pleasing life.
+Psalm 73 was written by Asaph who felt that life was unfair when wicked people were prospering.
+He felt that way a thousand years before Christ and most of us feel the same in the 21st century.
+Asaph was tempted to wonder if was worth it to live a Christ-pleasing life.
 But then he went to worship God (Father, Son, and Spirit) along with the Lord’s people.
 And then God gave him an attitude adjustment.
 Spirit and truth worship is more than just going to church.
 Real worship is a meeting with God and He changes our perspective when we encounter Him.
 When Asaph came into God’s presence, the Lord re-taught Asaph to look at things from an eternal viewpoint, which clarifies life’s issues and reveals spiritual realities.
-Asaph recognized the superficiality of worldly wealth and power and he re-realized that God is the only true source of everlasting life and joy.
+Asaph recognized the superficiality of worldly wealth and power.
+And he re-realized that God is the only true source of everlasting life and joy.
 Jim and Elisabeth Elliot understood that also.
 Do we?